cloudflare/next-on-pages/README.md

 **Local testing**

 In one terminal, run `npx @cloudflare/next-on-pages --watch`, and in another `npx wrangler pages dev .vercel/output/static --compatibility-flags=streams_enable_constructors`.
-We hope to soon make improvements to the refersh speed.
+We hope to soon make improvements to the refresh speed.

 ### Build Output Configuration